Chapter 4:

 "Nevermind that Gran Gran!
 The stairs are gone.
 How am I supposed to get up?"

 "EXCUSES, EXCUSES!
-IN MY DAY WE CLIMBED MOUNTAINS BAREFOOT JUST TO GET TO SCHOOL.
-YOU YOUNG PEOPLE HAVE NO INITIATIVE."
+IN MY DAY WE CLIMB MOUNTAIN BAREFOOT JUST TO GET TO SCHOOL!
+YOU YOUNG PEOPLE SO LAZY."

 The Furnace Kaiju shifted uncomfortably, its massive claws scraping against our building's remaining structure.
 Gran Gran spun around and smacked its leg with her house slipper.